Clipse: 2010–2017: Solo endeavors and hiatus

+2019–present: Return and Let God Sort Em Out

-In 2019, Clipse finally reunited to feature on Kanye West's album Jesus Is King on the track "Use This Gospel".
+In 2019, Clipse reunited to feature on Kanye West's album Jesus Is King on the track "Use This Gospel".
 Pusha T expressed his feelings towards the duo collaborating again in an interview with Vulture, stating "I'm the younger brother, man.
 I mean, I'm happier than — I can't even express it!"
 He claimed that "The whole theme of the Jesus Is King album totally speaks to where my brother is".
-In 2022, Clipse reunited again to feature on Japanese fashion designer and DJ Nigo's album I Know Nigo, on the track "Punch Bowl" produced by The Neptunes.
-No Malice also featured on the track "I Pray for You" on Pusha T's 2022 album, It's Almost Dry; he was credited for this feature under the name Malice.
+In 2022, Clipse reunited again to feature on Japanese fashion designer and DJ Nigo's album I Know Nigo!, on the track "Punch Bowl" produced by The Neptunes.
+They also reunited on the track "I Pray for You" on Pusha T's 2022 album, It's Almost Dry; credited once again as Malice.

+The two debuted a new song in June 2024, titled "Birds Don't Sing", at a Louis Vuitton fashion show.
+Shortly afterwards they announced their work on new music and a new album, entirely produced by Pharrell Williams.
+Clipse revealed the title of their upcoming fourth studio album, Let God Sort Em Out, their first album since 2009, featuring potential guest appearances by Kendrick Lamar, Nas, John Legend, and Stove God Cooks, among others.
+By the end of 2024, No Malice announced the duo's signing with Def Jam Recordings, in anticipation for their upcoming album.

+On May 30, 2025, Clipse released "Ace Trumpets", as the lead single for their upcoming album, which was mostly recorded at the Louis Vuitton headquarters in Paris, France, and was released in collaboration with Roc Nation on July 11.